mlbeau/mlbeau/README.md

 ## Hi there, I'm Michael. ##

 **Founder & Systems Architect at LeanLogic Systems, LLC**
-Builder of **BuildLedger™**, a financial operating system for SMBs in construction and services.
+Builder of **LeanBuild™**, a financial operating system for SMBs in construction and services.

 With 20+ years of experience in enterprise analytics, business intelligence, and SaaS systems design, I focus on creating platforms that reduce financial friction, streamline workflows, and improve decision-making.